 BhFS Behavioural Finance Solutions GmbH is a spin-off company from Universities of St. Gallen and Zurich founded in 2007 by Enrico De Giorgi, Thorsten Hens, and Dieter Niggeler.

 Prof. Dr. Enrico De Giorgi

-Enrico De Giorgi is Professor of Mathematics at the University of St. Gallen and Head of the “Quantitative Economics Methods” Profile Area.
+Enrico De Giorgi is Professor of Mathematics and Director of the Institute of Mathematics and Statistics of the University of St. Gallen.
 He holds an MS in Mathematics from the Swiss Federal Institute of Technology, Zurich and a PhD in Economics from the University of Zurich.
 His research interests are decision analysis, behavioural finance, and risk management.
-Currently, he is Associate Editor of Management Science and of Mathematics and Financial Economics.
+Currently, he is Associate Editor of Mathematics and Financial Economics and of Decisions in Economics and Finance.
+He is also Senior Advisor at Liqid Asset Management GmbH.
 For further information about Prof. Dr. Enrico De Giorgi please visit his personal website.

 Prof. Dr. Thorsten Hens